2020 White County Top 10: Myriad sports memories created despite pandemic's stranglehold

 7. White County sends four wrestlers to semi-state

-Frontier’s Braden Simmons was the lone White County wrestler to earn a victory at the East Chicago Semi-State meet.
+Frontier’s Branden Simmons was the lone White County wrestler to earn a victory at the East Chicago Semi-State meet.
 He extended Frontier’s streak of a semi-state victory to four.

 “I don’t want to say I’m surprised, but I didn’t exactly expect myself to get as far as I did,” Simmons said.
 “I’m just happy how it turned out.”